IBM/kif/docs/tutorial.md

     print(next(it))

     # (2) Subject was "influenced by Bertrand Russell" &
-    #     "educated at University of Viena"; property is "description"; and
+    #     "educated at University of Vienna"; property is "description"; and
     #     value is in English:
     it = kb_dbp.filter(
         subject=(-db.p('influenced')(db.r('Bertrand_Russell'))&